JohnEarnest/Decker/docs/decker.md

 ![](images/listener.gif)

-Type a Lil statement, such as `card.widgets`, and press shift+return.
+Type a Lil statement, such as `card.widgets`, and press shift+return or choose _Listener &#8594; Evaluate_ from the menu.
 Your input will appear left-justified, and the response from the Lil interpreter will appear right-justified beneath it.
 This sort of question-and-answer interaction with a programming language is sometimes called a Read-Evaluate-Print Loop (REPL).
 You can click on text you've entered previously in the command history to paste it into the text box.

 The Listener automatically has access to a number of variables as context, depending on what you're doing when it is opened.
 The variable `me` will be bound as a _target_: